khgiddon/khgiddon.github.io/_posts/2021-1-30-collatz-polar-coordinates-cardioid-nephroid.md

 title: Plotting the first 2,000 Collatz sequences in polar coordinates produces a cardioid and a nephroid
 ---

-The [Collatz conjecture](https://https://en.wikipedia.org/wiki/Collatz_conjecture) is a well-known math conjecture that concerns the following sequence for a given starting integer *N*:
+The [Collatz conjecture](https://https://en.wikipedia.org/wiki/Collatz_conjecture) is a well-known math problem that concerns the following sequence for a given starting integer *N*:

 * If the number is even, divide it by 2.
 * If the number is odd, multiply it by 3 and add 1.